LeoFibonacci1618/Effective-Altruism-Traders/README.md

 I´m a 42 years old effective altruist and a trader that has chosen the option <b>Earn to Give</b> as a life choice.
 You can read more about Earn to Give <a href="https://en.wikipedia.org/wiki/Earning_to_give">here</a> and <a href="https://80000hours.org/articles/earning-to-give/">here</a>.

-If you want to learn more, there´s a registry of my personal donations to the Against Malaria Foundation <a href="https://www.AgainstMalaria.com/EffectiveAltruismTrader">here</a>.
+If you want to learn more, there´s a registry of my personal donations to the <b>Against Malaria Foundation</b> <a href="https://www.AgainstMalaria.com/EffectiveAltruismTrader">here</a>.

 <b>Why have you chosen AMF as your main cause?</b>

-The Against Malaria Foundation (AMF) is one of <a href="https://www.givewell.org/">GiveWell´s top-rated charities</a> and I believe that it offers donors an outstanding opportunity to accomplish good with my donations.
+The Against Malaria Foundation (AMF) is one of <b><a href="https://www.givewell.org/">GiveWell´s top-rated charities</a><b> and I believe that it offers donors an outstanding opportunity to accomplish good with my donations.